Msegade/LibreFem/Truss/README.md

 The mesh and mesh groups are genereated with the mesh module of salome

 <img src="refs/Salome.png" width="800" title="salome">

+Before exporting the mesh, it's advisable to merge nodes below a tolerance to correct some possible numerical errors in the geometry.

 ## Solving
 ### Calculix